sarahcssiqueira/demo-wp-theme/README.txt

+WordPress Demo Theme

-A Simples WordPress template from a Prototype
+A simple WordPress Demo Theme, created from a Prototype specially to show some skills.

-To install

-suuports:

-supports widgets